Arlo and Janis by Jimmy Johnson for August 04, 2016

 41. Missing large

-JAE in MN over 3 years ago
+JAE in MN almost 4 years ago

 One of the reasons I like Minnesota.
 Almost no poisonous snakes (a few rattlers can be found in the Mississippi bluff area in the extreme SE part of state), and almost no poisonous spiders (if you look hard enough, you might occasionally find a black widow, but they’re definitely not present in significant numbers).